They will soon become a cornerstone of our daily lives but what exactly is the difference between a chatbot and a virtual assistant?

 It depends on who you speak to.
 A school of thought exists which believes there is no difference and that either one could be an umbrella term for the conversational agent.

 If this is the case then it seems redundant to have two names for the same function.
 Chatbot is by far the more popular term according to Google Trends.

 In general, if its primary mode of interaction is through messaging (Slack, Facebook etc.) then you are communicating with a chatbot.
 There is an argument that the likes of Siri cannot be a chatbot because it exists outside of these channels.
 But this does not feel like enough of a differentiator.

 In fact, of more importance is the function of the chatbot (or virtual assistant) that you employ.
-In this regard, there are some myths surrounding their capabilities which should be debunked.
+In this regard, there are some myths surrounding their capabilities that should be debunked.